opendatacube/datacube-core/docs/installation/database/configuration.rst

 4b.
 Environment Variable Overrides and Environment Aliases
 ++++++++++++++++++++++++++++++++++++++++++++++++++++++++++

-To avoid troublesome and unpredictable corner carse, aliases can only be defined in raw configuration or in config files - they cannot be defined through environment variables.
+To avoid troublesome and unpredictable corner cases, aliases can only be defined in raw configuration or in config files - they cannot be defined through environment variables.